ehsanul/ehsanul.com/content/blog/brick.md

 function.
 Neural networks are known as universal function simulators, so it seemed like they could approximate the heuristic I wanted.
-I generated training and test data sets using optimal paths found by the algorithm with the euclidean distance heuristic.
+I generated training and test data sets using optimal paths found by the algorithm with the Euclidean distance heuristic.
 We know the start state of the car for each found path and the actual cost for that state: the cost of that path.

 Unfortunately, the results of this were mixed, and I've lost them now.
-I'm sure there is a way to make it work, e.g., I probably should have used polar coordinates instead of euclidean ones as inputs to the neural network.
+I'm sure there is a way to make it work, e.g., I probably should have used polar coordinates instead of Euclidean ones as inputs to the neural network.
 But I moved on: while gathering data for the neural network, I had a better and much simpler idea.